LivePersonInc/developer-center/pages/documents/ConversationalAI/ThirdPartyBots/WatsonAssistantVersion2.md

 {: .important}
 **Please note** that Watson assistant API version of `2018-09-20` is used to support the rich content response in Bot Connectors.

-The core LiveEngage platform supports the use of rich/structured content.
+The core Conversational Cloud platform supports the use of rich/structured content.
 For more information on the format and functionality available, please refer to the documentation found [here](getting-started-with-rich-messaging-introduction.html).
 As a result, the Bot Connector also supports this.

 To send structured content via Watson Assistant you will need send custom JSON.
 To do this, you will need to select the dialog node that will hold the structured content (Figure 3.1).